So you have collected your results and you haven’t done as well as you had hoped. What do you do next?

 7. Make sure you have researched each university before you call them.
 The staff you speak to will want to confirm that you have made an informed decision to study there, and not just chosen them out of desperation.

-8. Lastly, if you’ve found your university of choice and have received an offer but you have not been there before, ask if you can visit the campus, have a look around and meet staff and students from your chosen course before accepting.
+8. Lastly, if you have found your university of choice and have received an offer but you have not been there before, ask if you can visit the campus, have a look around and meet staff and students from your chosen course before accepting.
 Universities often accommodate these requests and it will help you to know what to expect come the start of term.

 Remember, there are hundreds of thousands of people out there who have had successful and highly enjoyable university experiences having gone through the clearing process.
 You need to put the time in to ensure you get the best possible solution for you.
-Life is what you make of it, and it’s the same with clearing.
+Life is what you make of it and it’s the same with clearing.
 Be positive, be proactive and be ready to speak about yourself.
 Then once it’s all over you can look forward to the start of an amazing few years of your life.

 The exam results helpline will be open from 8am on 16 August 2018 on 0808 100 8000.